 To obtain the optimal yarn coating, the Centexbel researchers have access to an extensive range of in-house test methods to determine the morphological, physical and chemical characteristics and parameters of yarns and coating formulations.

-By coating a PU wire with conductive layers, Centexbel was able to create an energy storing wire (serves as a battery), that can subsequently be knitted or woven to create energy storage textiles for applications in remote areas without access to a power grid.
+By coating a Cu wire with conductive layers, Centexbel was able to create an energy storing wire (serves as a battery), that can subsequently be knitted or woven to create energy storage textiles for applications in remote areas without access to a power grid.

 Although screen printing is a commonly used technique to print decorative and functional patterns on textiles, Centexbel deploys the flatbed auto-magnetic screen printing technique to create smart textiles and other high-end products based on conductive inks or specialty formulations.